jpedroan/megua/README.rst

     $ open ~/.megua/conf.py

-5. Create the first exercise targeting LaTeX (a worksheet will open)
+5. Create the first exercise targeting a LaTeX exercise
 ::

-    $ megua new E12X34_AddTwoNumbers_001_latex.sagews
+    $ megua new E12X34_AddTwoNumbers_001_latex.sage

 6. Create a catalog of all exercises: